 When you’re out in the real world and trying to provide for yourself and your family, it can feel like a four-year college degree is a necessity to earn anything more than minimum wage.
 However, this simply isn’t true.
 In fact, there are plenty of situations where a four-year degree is actually a hindrance to your success.

 Consider the fact that 69% of today’s college students are taking out student loans.
 The average graduate is leaving school with a diploma on one hand and a debt amounting to $29,900 in another hand.
+Also, keep in mind that college tuition can add additional costs such as having to buy dissertations or spending money on leisure activities due to the need to maintain social status in college.

 The fact that you don’t have student loan debt should be considered a blessing and an advantage.
 It allows you to utilize more of your resources and earning power to get ahead.
 The question is, which jobs offer the most promise for high earnings and career opportunities?